mhyrr/mhyrr.github.com/_posts/2008-07-09-everythings_a_library.markdown

 #### Main()

 Recently I've been doing some reading on various programming languages and their various flavors.
 This is part of my catch up from an [epic failure](http://icanhascheezburger.com/2007/11/07/epic-fail/) of education.
 I've been [doing it wrong](http://icanhascheezburger.com/2007/03/14/youre-doing-it-wrong/).
-(Alright, enough needless links.
-I admit it - it was just to play with the Blogging bundle's markdown features - which apparently also screw up code written in block quotes earlier - doh!).

 There seems to be a general consensus that it's important to use a popular language for a big project (1); more important, in fact, than the language's intrinsic feature set.
 That's kind of interesting by itself, since the general consensus is also that choosing a language for a project based on a priori knowledge of the language is shortsighted.
 I'm not sure yet how these jive together, but I do agree that the number of developers working with a given language - and thus the libraries, tools and general knowledge available - is important to the quality of a project.